 Building Blocks for Campus Transformation

-Snow wasn’t the only thing that piled up sky-high on Pace University’s Westchester campus this winter.
-The modular units that are the literal building blocks for Kirchhoff-Consigli’s construction of two, four-story Residence Halls, stacked up faster than the white stuff.
+The modular units that are the literal building blocks for Kirchhoff-Consigli’s construction of two, four-story Residence Halls.
 With an average of six, 55-foot-by-12-foot units put in place a day, the precise logistical management of this modular approach has significantly reduced the construction schedule for these two residential halls and is an important part of Kirchhoff-Consigli’s strategy for the $86 million campus transformation underway today.

 Logistical Strategy Sets Strong Building Pace

-The rapidly rising Residence Halls are at the center of this master site plan project.
+The rapidly rising Residence Halls are at the center of this master plan implementation.
 Along with a third hall to be built in a future phase, they add a total of 1,000 new beds to the campus and create a cohesive core around a traditional “Campus Green.”
-What is less traditional—and providing Kirchhoff-Consigli’s partners at Pace great cost savings, site safety and schedule benefits—is the manner in which sections of this new student housing are being built: with pre-fabricated, modular building units.
+What is less traditional—and providing Kirchhoff-Consigli’s partners at Pace great cost savings, site safety and schedule benefits—is the manner in which sections of this new student housing is being built: with pre-fabricated, modular building units.

-And yet, for modular construction at this scale—totaling over 220,000-square-feet—to reap great schedule benefits it also needs precisely honed logistical planning to avoid a log-jam of modular components, which could actually slow the work.
-Keeping this 3D-chess game moving requires advanced planning—and minute-by-minute attention.
+And yet, for modular construction at this scale—totaling over 220,000-square-feet—to reap great schedule benefits also depends on precisely honed logistical planning to avoid a log-jam of modular components, which could actually slow the work.
+Keeping this 3D chess game moving requires advanced planning—and minute-by-minute attention.

-Before construction began last fall on Alumni Hall, the first of the two suite-style halls to be built, Kirchhoff-Consigli’s Project Superintendent, Robert Seckler, identified a 13,000-square-foot staging area and planned the delivery and installation sequencing for the 170 modular units that would arrive on campus by truck from the Pennsylvania fabrication facility, four hours away.
-Project Engineer Steve Burpoe explained the heightened efficiency with which this modular process is unfolding as the team moves into the construction of Residence Hall B, “Before the foundation work began for Residence Hall B, the modular units were in production.
-As soon as the foundations are complete in June, the units will be ready and we will begin their installation, without missing a beat.”
+Before construction began last fall on Alumni Hall, the future home for first of the two suite-style halls to be built, Kirchhoff-Consigli’s Project Engineer, Steve Burpoe, identified a 13,000-square-foot staging area and planned the delivery and installation sequencing for the 170 modular units that would arrive on campus by truck from the Pennsylvania fabrication facility, four hours away.
+Steve explained the heightened efficiency with which this modular process is unfolding as the team moves into the construction of Residence Hall B, “Before the foundation work began for Residence Hall B, the modular units were in production.
+As soon as the foundations are complete in June, the units will be ready and we will move right into their installation.”

 Kirchhoff-Consigli team’s coordination with Pace staff helps safely manage the daily arrival on campus of six or more units, in a slow parade of flatbed trucks.
 With the modular unit deliveries scheduled two hours apart, there is enough time to unload each unit before the next truck arrives—so campus traffic—and campus life—can keep flowing.

-In just six weeks this winter, all 170 of Alumni Hall’s units were put into place, paving the way for its completion this summer.
+In just five weeks this winter, all 170 of Alumni Hall’s units were put into place, paving the way for its completion this summer.
 Each 55-foot-by-12-foot modular suite will house four students in two bedrooms, with a shared bath and living room.
-Once complete, Alumni Hall will be the new home-away-from-home for 477 Pace students.
+Once complete, Alumni Hall will be the new home-away-from-home for 488 Pace students.

-And on a parallel track, the installation of the second hall’s 124 units will begin this July, though with even less wiggle-room.
-A portion of Alumni Hall’s staging ground is part of the second hall’s site—and now is its foundation, currently in construction.
+And on its parallel track, the installation of the second hall’s 124 units will begin this July, though with even less wiggle-room, since a portion of Alumni HalHHall’s staging ground was part of the second hall’s site—and now is its foundation, currently in construction.